 - 3 In the Snapshot Options section, complete the following: - Backup Files to Storage: This option, which is selected by default, copies the selected data from snapshots to a storage device.
-The plug-in uses a VSS provider to create persistent or nonpersistent snapshots on the client, and copies the selected data from the snapshot, or snapshots, to the storage device. - Perform Backup Off-Host using Client: Select this option if you want to enable a backup job from a remote NetVault Backup Client that meets the following criteria: - You are protecting a standalone deployment; that is, you are not protecting a DAG. - The remote client has access to the same array manager as the original client that was configured to run the job. - The remote client is not a NetVault Backup Virtual Client, nor was the original client. - i IMPORTANT: To use this option, you must also select the Backup Files to Storage and Retain Snapshot as Persistent options. - Retain Snapshot as Persistent: To retain persistent snapshots on a disk array, select this check box.
-Note the following: - If the Backup Files to Storage and Retain Snapshot as Persistent check boxes are both selected, the plug-in copies the selected files to a storage device and adds the snapshot information to the backup index. - If you clear the Backup Files to Storage check box and select this check box, the plug-in writes only the index entries to the backup stream and creates persistent snapshots on the disk array. - Discard After: If you selected the Retain Snapshot as Persistent check box and you want to delete persistent snapshots from a disk array after a specified period, select this check box and complete the expiration fields.
+The plug-in uses a VSS provider to create persistent or nonpersistent snapshots on the client, and copies the selected data from the snapshot, or snapshots, to the storage device. - Perform Backup Off-Host using Client: Select this option if you want to enable a backup job from a remote NetVault Backup Client that meets the following criteria: - You are protecting a standalone deployment; that is, you are not protecting a DAG. - The remote client has access to the same array manager as the original client that was configured to run the job. - The remote client is not a NetVault Backup Virtual Client, nor was the original client. - i IMPORTANT: To use this option, you must also select the Backup Files to Storage and Retain Array-based Persistent Snapshot options. - Retain Array-based Persistent Snapshot: To retain persistent snapshots on a disk array, select this check box.
+Note the following: - If the Backup Files to Storage and Retain Array-based Persistent Snapshot check boxes are both selected, the plug-in copies the selected files to a storage device and adds the snapshot information to the backup index. - If you clear the Backup Files to Storage check box and select this check box, the plug-in writes only the index entries to the backup stream and creates persistent snapshots on the disk array. - ¡ | NOTE: This option is visible even if you are not using snapshots that target a disk array.

-Regardless of the expiration settings, a snapshot is automatically deleted when the associated saveset is retired.
+- Discard After: If you selected the Retain Array-based Persistent Snapshot check box and you want to delete persistent snapshots from a disk array after a specified period, select this check box and complete the expiration fields. - Regardless of the expiration settings, a snapshot is automatically deleted when the associated saveset is retired.
 Therefore, this option is only useful when you want to discard a snapshot before the associated saveset is retired.
 To expire a snapshot immediately, you must log in to the storage array, and manually expire the snapshot.
-Otherwise, the snapshot expires according to the retention policy selected while creating the snapshot.

-- NOTE: To use the Retain Snapshot as Persistent and Discard After options, the Exchange Mailbox Server that you back up must reside on a NetVault Backup-supported disk array and the vendor's hardware-based VSS provider must be in place.
+Otherwise, the snapshot expires according to the retention policy selected while creating the snapshot. - NOTE: To use the Perform Backup Off-Host using Client, Retain Array-based Persistent Snapshot, and Discard After options, the Exchange Mailbox Server that you back up must reside on a NetVault Backup-supported disk array and the vendor's hardware-based VSS provider must be in place.
 For more information, see Understanding snapshot-based backups and restores. - 4 In the Advanced Options section, complete the following: - Maximum Number of Parallel Streams: To enable the fastest backups possible, the plug-in uses parallel streams to back up the Mailbox Databases simultaneously.
 This option lets you specify the maximum number of parallel streams to use during a backup.
 The maximum number of parallel streams must meet both of the following conditions: - Less than or equal to (<=) the number of drives for the backup devices specified on the Target tab. - Less than Maximum number of Mailbox Databases that can be created.
 The following table details the maximum number of Mailbox Databases allowed by each Exchange Server version and edition:

-Exchange Server method Server edition Maximum number of Mailbox Databases Exchange Server 2010 Standard 5 Mailbox Databases Enterprise 100 Mailbox Databases Exchange Server 2013 Standard 5 Mailbox Databases Enterprise 50 Mailbox Databases Exchange Server 2016 Standard 5 Mailbox Databases Enterprise 100 Mailbox Databases
+Exchange Server method Server edition Maximum number of Mailbox Databases Exchange Server 2010 Standard 5 Mailbox Databases Enterprise 100 Mailbox Databases Exchange Server 2013 Standard 5 Mailbox Databases Enterprise 50 Mailbox Databases Exchange Server 2016 Standard 5 Mailbox Databases Enterprise 100 Mailbox Databases Exchange Server 2019 Standard 5 Mailbox Databases Enterprise 100 Mailbox Databases